 Joan Gross Scheuer, a retired economist and education champion, is a pioneer in remedying inequality in public schools.
-An activist in school finance, her efforts in the 1970s led to increased public school funding for low-income districts in Westchester County, NY.
+An activist for equity in school financing, her efforts in the 1970s led to increased public school funding for low-income districts in Westchester County, NY.
 Her grant writing to establish pre-school education programs in the county became a model for the national Head Start program.
 A Ph.D. economist, Joan is a graduate of Bryn Mawr College in Pennsylvania and New York University.
-During World War II, while men were at war, she worked for the War Production Board in Washington, DC, helping to allocate scarce materials such as steel, aluminum and rubber.
-An accomplished watercolorist, Joan and her late husband, Richard “Dick,” formed the Richard J. and Joan G. Scheuer Family Foundation before his death in 2008.
+During World War II, she worked for the War Production Board in Washington, DC, helping to allocate scarce materials such as steel, aluminum and rubber.
+She is also an accomplished watercolorist.
+Joan and her late husband, Richard “Dick,” formed the Richard J. and Joan G. Scheuer Family Foundation before his death in 2008.
 Moment recently visited with Joan to talk about life, learning and longevity.
 Joan celebrated her 101st birthday in New York City on May 28, 2022.

 What have you learned over your lifetime that you think people at every stage of life can learn from?

 To listen.
 L-I-S-T-E-N. You have to be aware of other people at all times.
 You come to value making an effort to not just listen, but hear other people.
-I came to value this by living a long time.
-We really have to make an effort to understand each other.
-There’s no more misunderstanding now than there always was, but we’re still not doing it.
+There’s no more misunderstanding now than there always was, but we’re still not making an effort to understand each other.
 We have to listen, we have to hear each other.
 Old people never have listened to young people enough.
 People in general don’t pay enough attention to each other.
 It takes effort to understand each individual.
 That’s why I’ve always been a big enthusiast of education in all its forms.

 What do you think of the state of the world today?

 There is nothing so amazing as how history repeats itself.
-I’d have to live another 100 years to elaborate on that.
-I’m going to live another hundred years to try to do that.
+I’m going to live another 100 years in order to elaborate on that.

 Is there anything in your life so far that you would have done differently?